SideCatalyst/SuperMarioGalaxy12TextDump/README.md

 > There IS a Korean version, but it's missing here because I couldn't find it when I originally generated these files.

-> The Dutch version is identical to the European English version, it's just had its debug text removed/dummied out.
+> The Dutch version is identical to the European English version, just with its debug text files removed/dummied out.

+## Copyright...?
+I feel like this goes without saying, but I didn't create any of this text, and it was all generated based on the text data in Super Mario Galaxy and Super Mario Galaxy 2, made by Nintendo.

+For the files in this repo specifically, anyone can do whatever they want with it, I don't care about credit.